 Reach out to Chris!
 We encourage LCC members from all areas to take advantage of this opportunity!

-If you are interested becoming a conference sponsor, please view our Sponsorship Opportunities or contact Matt Krueger.
+If you are interested becoming a conference sponsor, please view our Sponsorship Opportunities Packet or contact Matt Krueger.

 GET INVOLVED

 The silent auction is always a fun part of our conference!
 Proceeds benefit youth education programs such as the Conservation Awareness Poster & Speaking Contest, Wisconsin Envirothon, and two youth conservation camps.
-To learn more, and view materials to solicit items for the Silent Auction view our Silent Auction materials for 2025.
+To learn more, and view materials to solicit items for the Silent Auction view our Silent Auction materials for 2026.
 We will continue with the 32Auction website as we have the last few years, therefore you will need to submit all the items via an online form.
 The link to the form is below and the email to send pictures of the item is silentauction@wisconsinlandwater.org.

-Submission Link: https://forms.gle/LDQH5LtsjXNUpMpdA
+Submission Link: https://forms.gle/QNq3rUQiF6g7HkfN8

 A few notes about items: